 Con: Secured cards may have a low credit limit

 Secured credit cards typically offer a lower credit limit than standard credit cards.
-Regardless of the maximum limit offered, since a secured card requires you to make a deposit equal to the credit limit, the credit limit can't exceed the amount you can afford to set aside.
+Regardless of the maximum limit offered, since a secured card typically requires you to make a deposit equal to the credit limit, the credit limit can't exceed the amount you can afford to set aside.

 How to apply for Citi's secured credit card